• Skip to main content

 We were going to get to Mount Mosor by bus but Goran managed to secure his wife’s car at the last minute.
 So we stuffed into the small Honda and started up the long winding road to the foothills of the mountain.

 Most blogs out there describe a hike up Mount Mosor, the hike culminating at the Mountain House.
 That’s a 45 minute hike from the beginning point (a small town called Gornje Sitno).
 That’s not a hike.
-That’s a ‘ladies hike’ somebody said.
-Ok, it might have been me.
-We were going to hike like men, and that meant climbing those high peaks that loom right behind the Mountain House.
+We wanted a real hike and that meant climbing those high peaks that loom right behind the Mountain House.

 Some numbers: